-I write news and analysis on multiple topics including science, culture and creative responses to adversity.
-My work can be found with NPR, Discover Magazine, Inside Philanthropy and Earth Island Journal, among other publications.
+I often cover innovations in science, the arts and social justice.
+Find my work with NPR, Discover Magazine, Inside Philanthropy, APR and Earth Island Journal, among other publications.
 I have a degree in Literary and Cultural Studies from The College of William and Mary and in Art Education from Virginia Commonwealth University.

 Articles dealing with art, nonprofits, creative responses to adversity, and social justice issues:

 NPR, YES!
-Magazine, Americans for the Arts, Inside Philanthropy, Legendary Women, Women You Should Know, Crixeo, Lost at E Minor, Truth Out, OC Magazine, Teal Magazine, Art Nation, Fabulously Feminist Magazine, Ask Artists (I am the founding editor of this site), Waging Nonviolence, Buzzfeed, Resilience, Her Culture, and The Virginia Art Education Association.
+Magazine, Americans for the Arts, Inside Philanthropy, Philanthropy Women, Women You Should Know, Crixeo, Lost at E Minor, Truth Out, OC Magazine, Teal Magazine, Art Nation, Fabulously Feminist Magazine, Ask Artists (I am the founding editor of this site), Waging Nonviolence, Buzzfeed, Legendary Women, Resilience, Her Culture, and The Virginia Art Education Association.

 Articles dealing with science, the environment and technology: